michaelrsweet/pdfio/README.md

   that are missing from a PDF
 - Provide access to objects used for each page

-pdfio is *not* concerned with rendering or viewing a PDF file, although a PDF RIP or viewer could be written using it.
+PDFio is *not* concerned with rendering or viewing a PDF file, although a PDF RIP or viewer could be written using it.

 Requirements
 ------------

-pdfio requires the following to build the software:
+PDFio requires the following to build the software:

 - A C99 compiler such as Clang, GCC, or MS Visual C
 - A POSIX-compliant `make` program